Evaluating GPT-4 with Vision on Detection of Radiological Findings on Chest Radiographs: Abstract

 \section{Abstract}

 \textbf{Background}

-Generating radiological findings from chest radiographs is pivotal in medical image analysis.
-The emergence of GPT-4 with vision (GPT-4V) has opened new perspectives on the potential for automated image-text pair generation.
+Generating radiologic findings from chest radiographs is pivotal in medical image analysis.
+The emergence of OpenAI's generative pretrained transformer, GPT-4 with vision (GPT-4V)\cite{OpenAI2023GPT4V}, has opened new perspectives on the potential for automated image-text pair generation.
 However, the application of GPT-4V to real-world chest radiography is yet to be thoroughly examined.

 \textbf{Purpose}